sqllabs/sqlstudio/README.md

 ## Overview

-MySQL Studio is the web front end for MySQL Audit.
+MySQL Studio is a database operations platform focused exclusively on MySQL, MariaDB, and Percona Server for MySQL, delivering streamlined workflows and tooling for day-to-day administration.

 ## Roadmap